thacherT1D/webdevstuff/How_the_Web_Works/How_the_Internet_Works.desc.md

 __IP__ or Internet Protocol is responsible for getting the packets to the correct place.
 The IP address is analogous to a physical street address that the IP layer uses to route packets to the right place.

 ### HyperText Transfer Protocol - aka http://

-HTTP is the protocol browsers, servers, and other programs on the internet use to issue requests to one another.
-Servers need to be able to read requests that are formatted in a predictable way.
-In the Querystring Parsing exercise, you learned to look at a string and turn it into data.
-Servers use a similar methodology to parse incoming text-based HTTP Requests.
-A client can send a request to an HTTP server and get a response which in most cases is a web page, css file, javascript file, image, etc.

-#### __HTTP General Format__
-A HTTP request in general has a start line, 0 or more headers, an empty line and optionally a body.
-More specifically, in a HTTP request, there is a request line (the start line): ```GET /hello.html HTTP/1.1```.
-And in an HTTP response, there is a status line for the start line:  ```HTTP/1.1 200 OK ```

-#### __HTTP Verbs__
-HTTP has several "verbs", which are standard words that help servers understand what kind of request they're getting.
-These verbs describe what you're trying to do.
-Mainly, you'll be doing GET and POST requests, but you may do some PUT and DELETE requests as well.
-**GET** is used when you want to get a resource, like a webpage.
-When you open up a url in your browser, you're issuing a GET request.
-**POST** is used when you want to send the server some information.
-When you submit a form to a webserver, often you're using a POST request to do it.
-A POST submission of a form in HTML is different in that you don't see the form values in the URL, they are instead inside the _request body_.
-**PUT** is something mostly not used except by other servers and AJAX calls.
-It's for updating information on a server that already exists.
-**DELETE** is for when you want to tell a server that it needs to remove a resource.
-When we get into REST APIs, you'll be using both PUT and DELETE a lot.

-#### __HTTP Status Codes__
-HTTP has a number of codes that you might receive as a response.
-They're meant for computers to easily parse what has happened.
-They're three-digit numbers that tend to fall into this pattern:
-**5XX** : Some kind of error has happened
-**4XX** : I couldn't give you what you asked for, but there wasn't an error on my end
-**3XX** : You have to go somewhere else to get what you want
-**2XX** : You got what you want in some form
-**1XX** : You're in the process of getting what you want, keep going

-For a rundown of what each one of the status codes means, [see the Wikipedia entry](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).
-For a way cooler resource, see [HTTP Status Cats](https://http.cat/)

 ### Let's make our first HTTP Request